INSTRUCTIONS FOR AUTHORS

-The International Journal of Group Psychotherapy (IJGP), scholarly journal of the American Group Psychotherapy Association, is a leading source of information for group therapists.
+The International Journal of Group Psychotherapy (IJGP), scholarly journal of the American Group Psychotherapy Association, is a leading source of information for group practitioners, psychotherapists, theorists, and researchers.
 Its articles and reviews offer insight into the current field of group psychotherapy, including theory, empirical research, practice models, special issues on important topics and reviews of up-to-date research in the field of group psychotherapy.

-- Clinical articles on group treatment models, process issues, and techniques
+- Clinically-focused articles that integrate existing group theory and research with current group treatment models, process issues, and techniques

-- Reviews of current books and video releases.
+- Reviews of current books and video releases relevant to group practice

 All manuscripts must be accompanied by a statement that the current submission has not been previously published or submitted simultaneously for publication elsewhere.
 Authors are responsible for obtaining permission to reproduce copyrighted material from other sources and are required to sign an agreement for the transfer of the copyright to the American Group Psychotherapy Association (AGPA).
 As an author, you are required to secure permission if you want to reproduce any figure, table, or extract from the text of another source.
 This applies to direct reproduction as well as "derivative reproduction" (where you have created a new figure or table which derives substantially from a copyrighted source).